The Proliferation of Inaccurate Book Information on the Internet

 If you look around the Internet, or just Amazon long enough, and you buy books, you will notice that there are pieces of information that are obviously incorrect -- sometimes wildly so.

-There are books that are duplicated, but one will have an ISBN and one will only have an ASIN (Amazon's proprietary ID).
+There are books that are duplicated, where one will have an ISBN and one will only have an ASIN (Amazon's proprietary ID).
 There are book pages with the incorrect format, and there are book pages with incorrect publishing dates.

 And these are only the most common errors that you will find looking for books on Amazon and the Internet.